Summary #

 Data sources #

-The intent of this data project is to predict prices of short-term flat rentals in London in 2024.
-Due to the terms of service of major UK home realtors which don’t allow web scraping, I decided to use the Inside AirBNB website and filter the data on short-term rentals of entire flats or buildings for London, UK.
+Due to the terms of service of major UK home realtors which don’t permit web scraping, I decided to use the Inside AirBNB website and filter the data on short-term rentals of entire flats or buildings for London, UK.
 For the purposes of this study, short-term rentals are those where the overnight stay is from 1 to 999 days.

 Short-term housing data #

-The main bulk of the data comes from the Inside AirBNB website, which is generated from data anonymously scraped from AirBNB host profiles in a number of major international cities.
-The data for the city of London can be found at the webpage for London .
-The specific data used in this analysis was scraped 11 December 2024.
+The main bulk of the data comes from the Inside AirBNB website, which is a project that allows local communities to understand, decide and control the role of renting residential homes to tourists.
+The data set is anonymously scraped from AirBNB host profiles in a number of major international cities.
+The data for the city of London can be found at the webpage for London.
+The specific data set used in this analysis was scraped 11 December 2024.

 Crime data #

-The crime rate data by London borough is retrieved from the CrimeRate webpage for the Greater London Crime Statistics .
+The crime rate data by London borough are retrieved from the CrimeRate webpage for the Greater London Crime Statistics website.
 It regards the crime rate in each borough over the period from October 2023 to September 2024.

 Transport data #